If You’re Considering Chemical Peel

 Deciding if chemical peel is right for you Chemical peel is most commonly performed for cosmetic reasons — to enhance your appearance and your self confidence.
 Chemical peel may also remove pre-cancerous skin growths, soften acne facial scars and even control acne.
 In certain cases, health insurance may cover the peel procedure.
 Be sure to check your policy and contact your insurance company before the procedure is performed.

 Trichloroacetic acid (TCA) can be used in many concentrations, but it is most commonly used for medium-depth peeling.
 Fine surface wrinkles, superficial blemishes and pigment problems are commonly treated with TCA.
-The results of TCA peel are usually less dramatic than and not as long-lasting as those of a phenol peel.
 In fact, more than one TCA peel may be needed to achieve the desired result.
-The recovery from a TCA peel is usually shorter than with a phenol peel.
+The recovery from a TCA peel is usually fairly quick.

-All chemical peels carry some uncertainty and risk Chemical peel is normally a safe procedure when it is performed by a qualified, experienced plastic surgeon.
-However, some unpredictability and risks such as infection and scarring, while infrequent, are possible.
+All chemical peels carry some uncertainty and risk.
+Chemical peel is a safe procedure when it is performed by a qualified, experienced esthetician or medical professional.

 AHA peels may cause stinging, redness, irritation and crusting.
 However, as the skin adjusts to the treatment regimen, these problems will subside.